Create a

 Building a network of contingent resources

 Identifying reliable sources of individuals and companies capable of filling critical staffing needs is a core element of building an ecosystem for continuous contingent worker resourcing.
-Understanding where to source needed labor will be best conducted in conjunction with the procurement or purchasing function.
+Determining where to source needed labor should be conducted in conjunction with the procurement or purchasing function.
 As those tend to have specialized experience, tools and resources, and networks for supplying “purchased” or contingent labor, they can generally be relied upon as the primary source for such relationships.
 It is essential to understand the role of such a function, with specialized expertise and established processes related to sourcing, evaluating bids, contract negotiations and rate setting, payments, and collecting managerial feedback.
-Coordination with that function is an essential element of sustainable success and a key element to cover in the contingent workforce strategy.
+Coordination with that function is an essential element of sustainable success and a key component of the contingent workforce strategy.

-However, such expertise can now be augmented with widely available and user-friendly internet- platforms and websites that provide access to an open marketplace for expertise.
+However, such expertise can now be augmented by widely available, user-friendly internet platforms and websites that provide access to an open marketplace for expertise.
 In general, freelancers, gig workers, contract workers, and temporary workers often use a variety of online platforms and resources to find work opportunities.
 These are often used in conjunction with standard networking, marketing, and direct sales approaches by both individual practitioners and agencies or companies that specialize in providing temporary or contract labor to companies in need.
 There are a variety of sources, listed with top examples, including:

 Freelance Platforms: